Forum Focuses on Transportation Ideas

 "We call them 'Johnny Jaguar,' the typical K Street lobbyists who buy all the tickets and don't show for the game."

 -- Colin Mills, president of a Nationals fan club, on corporations that bought season tickets and often fail to use them. -- A1

-Compiled from reports by staff writers Lori Montgomery, Del Quentin Wilber and Nikita Stewart and the Associated Press.
+Compiled from reports by staff writers Lori Montgomery, Del Quentin Wilber, Nikita Stewart and Eric M. Weiss and the Associated Press.